ojpro/bmi-calculator-app/README.md

 # BMI Calculator App
-A Modern and simple BMI calculator app to keep to updates with your bmi score
+A Modern and simple BMI calculator app to keep updated with your BMI score

 ## Features
 - Simple & Modern UI